-Since joining the team in March 2010 Rebecca has been in charge of the day-to-day running of the office and has developed new skills in financial management, accounting and human resources.
-She is responsible for event management, organising staff travel and diaries, IT and maintenance issues, and recruiting, training and mentoring interns.
+Since joining the team in March 2010 Rebecca has undertaken a variety of roles at The AIRE Centre.
+Initially, as the Office Manager, she managed the day-to-day running of the including finance, accounting, human resources, event management, IT and maintenance issues, and recruiting, training and mentoring interns.

 In December 2011, Rebecca took over Project Managing AIRE's Comic Relief funded project "Sexually Exploited and Trafficked Young People".
-This three year project provides legal training on protecting victims of trafficking and is aimed at legal practitioners and other service providers - such as charities, local government departments, and police officers.
-Rebecca coordinates three conferences around the UK each year that cover areas such as identification of trafficking victims, EU law, the National Referral Mechanism, family law and protection proceedings involving trafficked persons and their family members, and the criminal law aspects of trafficking.
+This project provided legal training on protecting victims of trafficking for legal practitioners and other service providers - such as charities, local government departments, and police officers.
+Within this project Rebecca coordinated three conferences around the UK each year addressing identification of trafficking victims, EU law, the National Referral Mechanism, family law and protection proceedings involving trafficked persons and their family members, and the criminal law aspects of trafficking.

 Prior to joining the AIRE Centre, Rebecca studied English and Philosophy at the University of Leeds specialising in Romantic, Victorian and Feminist literature and metaphysics, logic, and ethics.
 In 2008 she undertook a Masters in Human Rights from UCL (London) with a dissertation on the nature and proliferation of sexual violence in the conflict in The Democratic Republic of Congo and surrounding states.

-Rebecca has spent time teaching English in Tanzania and done charity work in Guyana, Bosnia and the UK.
+Rebecca has spent time teaching English in Tanzania, has done charity work in Guyana and Bosnia as well as training as a telephone counsellor for female victims of sexual violence in the UK.